TabbyML/tabby/website/docs/extensions/configurations.md

 **Do not worry, your code, generated completions, or any identifying information is never tracked or transmitted.**

-The data we collect, as of the latest update on November 6, 2023, includes:
+The data we collect, as of the latest update on November 6, 2023, contains following major parts:

 - System info and extension version info
 - Completions statistics